inrialearninglab/ai4t/sources/Module4/MOOC-4.1.2-Making-decision-with-AI.en.md

----
-title: 4.1.2 Decision Making with AI
+**Mooc 4.1.2 - Decision Making with AI**

-description: Understand how decision-making tools change practices, can improve them but have to be questioned
+Objectives : Understand how decision-making tools change practices, possibly improve them but have to be questioned
----

-# Decision Making with AI
+Contributors : Inria
+Source: Gartner classification of AI supported decisions

 In education and in many other fields, AI is changing the way decisions are made.
 For example, an AI tool dedicated to foreign language teaching can help to propose the right exercise at the right time.